Have you got old and banned agricultural chemicals cluttering up your shed?

 Chemical collection and disposal service

-We do not collect old paint tins - take these to your transfer station.
 You can help reduce the amount of certain dangerous chemicals that may be a hazard in rural areas by delivering them to an approved collection point or ringing us to assist in their safe, responsible disposal.

 What can I get rid of?